Streetplayr1/CS472/Stage 4/Source Code/README.md

  * Proprietary code
  * Future opporutnity with client(s)

- An invite has been sent to Dr. Varela's ENMU email address.
+ An invite has been sent to Dr. Varela's email for access.

  Click [here](https://www.losportalestheatre.com) for live prototype.